-G.7.
-2/3, 3# Classrooms, laboratories, Internship/Work Placement centres, workshops, and other specialised teaching areas, provide safe and adequate space for the numbers of students required to use them and are equipped to a level consistent with the needs of the vocational/academic programmes.
+G.7.\ 2/3, 3# Blended Learning Institutions ONLY: Classrooms, laboratories, research centres, workshops, and other specialised teaching areas, provide safe and adequate space for the numbers of students required to use them and are equipped to a level consistent with the needs of the vocational/academic programmes.
 (Classrooms: The number of seats in teaching facilities should match class numbers.
-IT laboratories: expected to have up-to-date computers, printers etc. with broadband access.
-Institutions teaching English language: expected to have supporting technology.)
+IT laboratories are expected to have up-to-date computers, printers etc. with broadband access.
+Institutions teaching English language are expected to have supporting technology.)

 G.8.
 2/3, 3# The Institution's health and safety measures ensure that local legal (statutory) and ASIC requirements are met in relation to general safety, first aid, fire precautions, and safety in areas of particular hazard (e.g., science laboratories); relevant staff receive appropriate training in these aspects; rules and procedures are properly displayed, with students and staff fully briefed.
 This applies to all premises owned or leased by the Institution.
 (ASIC recognises that some requirements may not be fully achievable in certain countries.)
+This may not be applicable to some organisations run from a home environment.

-G.8.1.
-1 Health and safety declaration by Head of the Institution/Owner (Appendix 3, (AF)).
-G.8.2.
-AF, 2/3 Health and safety risk assessment, with all recommendations addressed.
-G.8.3.
-AF, 2/3 External fire risk assessment undertaken by an appropriately qualified organisation/person, with all recommendations met.
-G.8.4.
-AF, 2/3 Health and safety policy, including duty of care to students.
-G.8.5.
-2/3 Staff training records in relation to first aid; fire precautions and emergencies; and safety in areas of hazard.
-G.8.6.
-2/3 List of qualified first aiders and their certificates, and/or other medical facilities.
-G.8.7.
-2/3 Relevant health and safety information on display.
-G.8.8.
-2/3 An accident report book.
-G.8.9.
-Fire Precautions declaration (Appendix 4, AF).
-G.8.10.
-2/3 Records of testing of fire detection equipment, extinguishers, alarms, and emergency lighting.
-G.8.11.
-2/3 Fire notices and emergency/fire exit signs.
+Health and safety declaration by Head of the Institution/Owner (Appendix 3, AF ).
+Health and safety risk assessment, with all recommendations addressed.
+External fire risk assessment undertaken by an appropriately qualified organisation/person, with all recommendations met.
+Health and safety policy, including duty of care to students.
+Staff training records in relation to first aid; fire precautions and emergencies; and safety in areas of hazard.
+List of qualified first aiders and their certificates, and/or other medical facilities.
+Relevant health and safety information on display.
+An accident report book.
+Fire Precautions declaration (Appendix 4, AF ).
+Records of testing of fire detection equipment, extinguishers, alarms, and emergency lighting.
+Fire notices and emergency/fire exit signs.